PrISMa – Process-Informed design of tailor-made Sorbent Materials for energy efficient carbon capture

 The PrISMa project aims to accelerate the transition of energy and industrial sectors to a low-carbon economy by developing a technology platform to tailor-make cost-efficient carbon capture solutions for a range of different CO2 sources and CO2 use/destinations.

-To achieve this goal PrISMa unites the efforts of world-leading research teams from Heriot-Watt University (HWU) in the UK, École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland, Lawrence Berkeley National Laboratory (LBNL) in the USA, and SINTEF Energy Research (SINTEF-ER) in Norway.
-These teams have the expertise to bridge the gap between molecular sciences (LBNL and EPFL) and process engineering (SINTEF-ER and HWU).
-The team is supported by market-leading companies and non-governmental organizations, which are committed to minimize CO2 emissions of their industrial sectors and will provide case studies and maximise knowledge exchange and impact of PrISMa.
+To achieve this goal PrISMa unites the efforts of world-leading research teams from Heriot-Watt University (HWU) in the UK, École Polytechnique Fédérale de Lausanne (EPFL) and Eidgenössische Technische Hochschule Zürich (ETH Zürich) in Switzerland, and Lawrence Berkeley National Laboratory (LBNL) in the USA.
+These teams have the expertise to bridge the gap between molecular sciences (LBNL and EPFL) and process engineering (ETH Zürich and HWU).
+The team is supported by market-leading companies and non-governmental organizations committed to minimising CO2 emissions in their industrial sectors and will provide case studies and maximise knowledge exchange and the impact of PrISMa.